Top Market News: What Happened In Investing Today

 Is cooperative monetary policy of much comfort when it's hawkish?
 How about when it's accompanied by competitive trade posturing among the world's economic powers?

 Here's a table cribbed from the CFA curriculum's materials on capital market expectations.
-What it says about where we are headed next in the U.S. depends, I would guess, on whether you consider a hawkish trade posture to be fiscally loose or tight policy, and whether you believe there are domestic policy offsets/enhancements coming down the pike.
+What it says about where we are headed next in the U.S. depends, I would guess, on whether you consider a hawkish trade posture to be fiscally loose or tight policy and whether you believe there are domestic policy offsets/enhancements coming down the pike.

-Here's a year over year look at the yield curve:
+Here's a year-over-year look at the yield curve:

-And a gauge of risk appetite as presented by the high yield option adjusted spread:
+And, a gauge of risk appetite as presented by the high-yield option adjusted spread:

 The curve is flattening.
 Investors do not appear to demand much in the way of premium for taking on credit risk at the moment.
-Stocks, as you know, remain near all time highs.
+Stocks, as you know, remain near all-time highs.
 At least some central bankers are cooperating.

 Retail Watch